 “…we rely on obscurity to reduce the chances of linking a user with a specific activity.
 Instead, each activity can be linked to a pool of users which gives the users plausible deniability.”

-PureVPN has elected for an always-on approach to auditing.
-This means that KPMG International Limited can conduct a surprise audit of PureVPN whenever it pleases.
+Another substantial improvement was to elect for an “always-on” approach to auditing.
+This means that KPMG International Limited can conduct a surprise audit of PureVPN out of the blue.

-We wanted to read these reports for ourselves, but we discovered that they haven’t been made public.
-While PureVPN quotes praise from both reports across its website, it doesn’t link directly to them.
+More troubling, we wanted to read these reports for ourselves, but discovered that they haven’t been made public.
+PureVPN quotes praise from these reports on its website but never links directly to them.
+This leaves room for doubt in our mind that everything in the report is glowing.

 Streaming